jupyterhub/repo2docker/docs/source/start.md

 You'll see `repo2docker` take the following actions:

 1. Inspect the repository for [configuration files](#config-files).
 It will detect the `requirements.txt` file in the repository.
-2. Build a Docker image using the configuration files.
+2. Build a container image using the configuration files.
 In this case, the `requirements.txt` file will correspond to a Python environment.
 3. Run the image to let you explore the repository interactively.

 Click the link provided and you'll be taken to an interactive Jupyter Notebook interface where you can run commands interactively inside the environment.